Dimensinfin/printer3d/Printer3D-backend/DEV-PROCEDURE.md

 3. Create on or more scenarios on the acceptance test feature file.
 4. Compile the scenario.
 If there are steps not valid create the code for each them
 5. After the step creation commit the code using the step as the documentation.
+6. Check the new endpoint first starting the application in Debug mode
+6. Add the endpoint to the list of registered endpoints at Postman
+7. Save the Postman configuration
+8. Create the application Docker container and start it
+8. Record the Acceptance test to run.
+8. Run the Acceptance scenery

-6. Run the **RunAcceptanceTests** configuration.
+8. Run the **RunAcceptanceTests** configuration.
 If it completes OK.
-7. Commit the code with the scenario title.
+9. Commit the code with the scenario title.
-8. Run all the tests with the **Printer3D-backend [unit test]** configuration.
+9. Run all the tests with the **Printer3D-backend [unit test]** configuration.
-9. Fix all defects.
+10. Fix all defects.
 10. Run unit tests with code coverage.
 11. Generate code coverage report.
 12. Line level should be > 80%